g1ra/docker-ci1/readme.md

-# Test app for Pluralsight course
+# Test app for Pluralsight course a copy

-This is a quick and dirty test node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub for a Pluralsight video training course..
+Just follow Nigel Poulton.

 ## Instructions for use